lukechampine/ply/README.md

 This version requires no allocations at all!
 I would very much like to implement this sort of optimization, but I imagine it will be challenging.

-It is also possible to parallelize functions like `morph`, but this comes at a price.
+**Parallelization (planned):**

+Functor operations like `morph` can be trivially parallelized, but this optimization should not be applied automatically.
 For small lists, the overhead is probably not worth it.
-Furthermore, the caller may not expect their morphing function to be parallelized, leading to race conditions.
-So it's probably better to provide explicitly parallel versions of such functions, e.g. `pmorph`.
+More importantly, if the function has side- effects, parallelizing may cause a race condition.
+So this optimization must be specifically requested by the caller via separate identifiers, e.g.
+`pmorph`, `pfilter`, etc.

 FAQ